duncan/dev/public/software/nextjs/experimentation.md

 type: post
 ---

 One of my New Year’s resolutions was to dig a bit deeper into [React][rjs].
-It’s part of a personal project to rehabilitate my negative bias about the JavaScript ecosystem and to dig deeper into the parts that I find really interesting.
-In addition, I’ve been watching the [Next.js framework][nextjs] for a while.
+It’s part of a personal project to rehabilitate my negative bias about the JavaScript ecosystem and to dig deeper into the details that I find really interesting.
+Also, I’ve been watching the [Next.js framework][nextjs] for a while.
 Now that it [supports static website generation][next-ssg], I decided it was time to dive in re-build my [duncan.dev][d] site using it, which you’re reading now.

 About that bias of mine: I find most of the JavaScript ecosystem to be a layered hot mess.
-It has developed over time by a steadily accellerating accretion of ideas, and because of that, it can be really hard to see the gems.
+It has developed over time by a steadily accelerating accretion of ideas.
+Because of that, it can be tough to see the gems.
 Next.js looks to be one of the gems.
 Paired with [TypeScript][ts], I’m finding that I’m enjoying it.

 [d]: https://duncan.dev
 [rjs]: https://reactjs.org